-This prospectus supplement and accompanying prospectus constitute a prospectus for the purposes of Regulation (EU) 2017/1129 (the "Prospectus Regulation").

-Application will be made to the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF"), as competent authority under the Prospectus Regulation, to approve this prospectus supplement and the accompanying prospectus as a prospectus for the purposes of the Prospectus Regulation.
+This prospectus supplement and the accompanying prospectus constitute a prospectus for the purposes of Article 6 (3) of Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+This prospectus supplement and the accompanying prospectus have been approved by the Commission de Surveillance du Secteur Financier of the Grand Duchy of Luxembourg (the "CSSF"), as competent authority under the Prospectus Regulation, on April 14, 2020.
 The CSSF assumes no responsibility as to the economic and financial soundness of the transaction or the solvency of the State of Israel.
-Application will be made to list the bonds on the official list of the Luxembourg Stock Exchange and to have the bonds admitted to trading on the regulated market of the Luxembourg Stock Exchange (Bourse de Luxembourg), which is a regulated market for the purposes of the Market in Financial Instruments Directive (2014/65/EU) (as amended, "MiFID II").
+The CSSF only approves this prospectus supplement and the accompanying prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval should not be considered as an endorsement of the quality of the bonds that are the subject of this prospectus supplement and the accompanying prospectus.
+Investors should make their own assessment as to the suitability of investing in the bonds.
+This prospectus supplement and the accompanying prospectus shall be valid until April 14, 2021, the date that is 12 months after the date of such approval.
+The obligation to supplement this prospectus supplement and the accompanying prospectus are no longer valid.
+Application has been made to list the bonds on the official list of the Luxembourg Stock Exchange and to have the bonds admitted to trading on the regulated market of the Luxembourg Stock Exchange (Bourse de Luxembourg), which is a regulated market for the purposes of the Market in Financial Instruments Directive (2014/65/EU) (as amended, "MiFID II").